awsdocs/aws-cdk-guide/v2/cli.md

 ## Toolkit reference<a name="cli-ref"></a>

-This section provides a reference for the AWS CDK Toolkit derived from its help, first a general reference with the options available with all commands, then \(in collapsible sections\) specific references with options available only with specific subcommands\.
+This section provides a reference for the AWS CDK Toolkit derived from its help\.
+First there's a general reference with the options available with all commands\.
+Then \(in collapsible sections\), you can find specific references with options that are available only with specific subcommands\.

 ```
 Usage: cdk -a <cdk-app> COMMAND